David-OConnor/saturn/README.rst

     # '2016-04-29 03:30'

 Convert a string to a datetime.
-Uses format from moment.js:
+Uses format from Arrow:

 .. code-block:: python